SuQichen777/DatabaseFinal/README.md

 ```bash
 python src/dbSecurity/dbSecurity.py
 ```
 to create users and grant permissions.
 You can change the `.env` file or the `config.py` file to set the database role you want to use.

-You can run `src/dbSecurity/testIdentity.py` to test whether the database role you are using is correct.
+You can run `python src/dbSecurity/testIdentity.py` to test whether the database role you are using is correct.
 If you are using the role of `app user`, you are expected to see an error message, but if you are using the role of `root` or `developer`, you are expected to see success messages.

 - Finally, you can run the application using the following command:
 ```bash